 In the spirit of keeping it real, I’m here today to share our back deck and how I fixed a mistake I made a few years ago.
 First of all, let me say that sometimes you just have to take a leap of faith and try something new.
 If, by chance, it doesn’t work out so well, you also must admit you were wrong.
 Which is what I’m doing today…but let me start at the beginning.
 Here (below) is our deck in late May.
 Notice the light gray stain.

 Anyone who has a wood deck knows that the staining ritual needs to take place every few years.
 For us, it’s always a major ordeal.
-The last time we tackled it I decided I wanted a giant bang for my buck so I chose a completely different, and much lighter, stain color.
-Oh did I love it.
+The last time we tackled it, I decided I wanted a giant bang for my buck, so I chose a completely different, much lighter stain color.
+Oh, did I love it.
 My happiness soon wore off because although very pretty, the gray quickly got dirty and was hard to clean.

 I also had a problem with rotted posts.
 At first I thought I would have to replace every post in the railing…or remove the railing altogether.
 After thinking about it a while, I realized I could just cut off the post tops and add a finial.

 So…at least for a few years my deck is squared away.
 On my never-ending wish list is a new deck made from composite decking.
-It’s not at the top of the list though so chances are it will never become a reality.
-I’ve said many times, that of all the things about our home that I love, my favorite thing is the back yard area.
+It’s not at the top of the list though, so chances are it will never become a reality.
+I’ve said many times, that of all the things about our home that I love, my favorite is the backyard area.
 Keeping that in mind, I just might move that new deck up a rung or two on the wish list!